 Federal Defense Lawyers for FDA Office of Criminal Investigations (OCI) Matters

 The Office of Criminal Investigations (OCI) is the law enforcement division of the U.S. Food and Drug Administration (FDA).
 The OCI investigates manufacturers, testing laboratories, health care providers, and other business entities and individuals for a broad range of fraud-related offenses, and it aggressively pursues criminal charges under several federal statutes.
-If you are being targeted in an OCI investigation involving allegations of FDA fraud, it is important that you speak with a federal defense lawyer as soon as possible.
+If you are being targeted in an OCI investigation involving allegations of FDA fraud, it is important that you speak with a federal defense lawyer with experience in fraud crimes as soon as possible.

 Our firm provides FDA fraud defense representation for corporate and individual clients nationwide.
 Our attorneys handle cases involving all matters falling within the OCI’s criminal enforcement jurisdiction, from individual health care provider fraud to large-scale conspiracies and ‘fraudulent schemes’ related to FDA approvals and large-scale product substitutions.
 In our experience, prompt intervention and proactive defense are critical to mitigating the risk of prosecution.
 We offer emergency representation for FDA fraud investigations when necessary, and we are able to efficiently represent clients in OCI matters across the country.